TopraksoyEarthmanTsuchimoto/the-smallest-mp4-mp3-files-in-base64/README.md

-## The smallest mp4 and mp3 files encoded into base64
+## The smallest mp4 and mp3 files in the world encoded into base64

 #### All you have to do is set the src of a video/audio element and it works inline i.e. you don't need the actual file itself.